Skip to main content

 Deputy Director Paul Huang

-Huang is formerly the Assistant Administrator of Federal Insurance for the National Flood Insurance Program (NFIP), which is within the Federal Insurance and Mitigation Administration (FIMA) at the Federal Emergency Management Agency (FEMA).
+Previously, Huang served as the Assistant Administrator of Federal Insurance for the National Flood Insurance Program (NFIP) at the Federal Emergency Management Agency (FEMA).
 The NFIP has over 4.5 million policyholders across the Nation and collects over $4B in revenue annually.
-Huang also founded and served as the Executive Sponsor for FEMA’s Asian American and Pacific Islander Employee Resource Group.
+During his time at FEMA, Huang founded and served as the Executive Sponsor for FEMA’s Asian American and Pacific Islander Employee Resource Group.

-Most recently, Huang served as the Acting Associate Administrator for Resilience and helped stand up the Climate Adaptation and Equity Enterprise Steering Committees for the Agency, as well as helped establish FEMA’s new Strategic Plan.
+Huang also served as the Acting Associate Administrator for Resilience at FEMA and helped stand up the Climate Adaptation and Equity Enterprise Steering Committees for the Agency, as well as helped establish FEMA’s Strategic Plan.
 Additionally, he helped bring improved program management, collaboration, and integration across the Resilience portfolio.

-Huang is a Department of Homeland Security level III program manager and holds a B.S. in Management Science and Information Systems as well as a Master’s in Business Administration.
-He has been working in the field of flood hazard mapping, insurance, and mitigation for over 15 years; previously he was an information technology consultant.
+Huang is a Department of Homeland Security level III program manager and holds a B.S. in Management Science and Information Systems as well as a Master of Business Administration.
+He has nearly 20 years of government service; previously he was an information technology consultant.

 • Image